Joseph-M-Cook/InvestGPT/README.md

 ## Usage
-- To interact with StocksBot AI, mention the bot in a GroupMe chat using @StocksBot AI followed by your question or query.
+- To interact with MarketBot AI, mention the bot in a GroupMe chat using @MarketBot AI followed by your question or query.
 - To get real-time stock information, type the stock symbol with a $ prefix (e.g., $AAPL).

 ## References